 Johanna Budwig, a German biochemist and expert on fats and oils,

 in 1951.
 Dr. Budwig holds a Ph.D. in Natural Science, has undergone

 medical training, and was schooled in pharmaceutical science, physics,

-formula has been used therapeutically in Europe for prevention of:
+Dr. Budwig's formula has been used therapeutically in

-a favorable influence), eczema (assists all skin diseases), and
+Prostate (hypertopic), Arthritis (exerts a favorable influence), Eczema (assists all skin diseases), Old age

 Thousands have been helped by her protocol.
 Testimonials can be

 found for almost every type of cancer and tumors, even late stage.

 Dr. Budwig has assisted many seriously ill individuals, even those